Time-domain thermoreflectance: Experiment setup

-where R is the sample reflectivity, Q is the optical pulse energy, C is the specific heat (per unit volume), A is the optical spot area, ζ is the optical absorption length, and z is the distance into the sample (Ref A).
+where R is the sample reflectivity, Q is the optical pulse energy, C is the specific heat (per unit volume), A is the optical spot area, ζ is the optical absorption length, and z is the distance into the sample.
 This temperature increase results in a strain that can be estimated by multiplying it with the linear coefficient of thermal expansion of the film.
 Usually, a typical magnitude value of the acoustic pulse will be small, and for long propagation nonlinear effects could become important.
-But propagation of such short duration pulses will suffer acoustic attenuation if the temperature is not very low (Ref B).
+But propagation of such short duration pulses will suffer acoustic attenuation if the temperature is not very low.
 Thus, this method is most efficient with the utilization of surface acoustic waves, and studies on investigation of this method toward lateral structures are being conducted.

 To sense the piezo-optic effect of the reflected waves, fast monitoring is required due to the travel time of the acoustic wave and heat flow.
 Acoustic waves travel a few nanometers in a picosecond, where heat flows about a hundred nanometers in a second.
 Thus, lasers such as titanium sapphire (Ti:Al2O3) laser, with pulse width of ~200 fs, are used to monitor the characteristics of the interface.
 Other type of lasers include Yb:fiber, Yb:tungstate, Er:fiber, Nd:glass.
 Second-harmonic generation may be utilized to achieve frequency of double or higher.

 The output of the laser is split into pump and probe beams by a half-wave plate followed by a polarizing beam splitter leading to a cross-polarized pump and probe.
 The pump beam is modulated on the order of a few megahertz by an acousto-optic or electro-optic modulator and focused onto the sample with a lens.
 The probe is directed into an optical delay line.
 The probe beam is then focused with a lens onto the same spot on the sample as the pulse.
 Both pump and probe have a spot size on the order of 10–50 μm.
 The reflected probe light is input to a high bandwidth photodetector.
 The output is fed into a lock-in amplifier whose reference signal has the same frequency used to modulate the pump.
-The voltage output from the lock-in will be proportional to ΔR.
+The voltage output from the lock-in will be proportional to the change in reflectivity (ΔR).
 Recording this signal as the optical delay line is changed provides a measurement of ΔR as a function of optical probe-pulse time delay.